SciML/SciMLBook/README.md

 # Lecture Summaries and Handouts

-## Lecture 1: Introduction to Scientific Machine Learning and Dynamic Simulations
+## Lectures 1 and 2: Introduction to Scientific Machine Learning and Dynamic Simulations

 Optional pre-reading materials are as follows: